 Home is made, experienced, and felt in many different contexts: On the street and behind the privet hedge, at the boarding school and in the asylum centre, in the block of flats and in the housing community, in the dormitory and on the farm, in the Facebook group and in the shelter.

-Together with others, we learn more about home and different conditions for commit to sharing your collective work with the public.
+Together with others, we learn more about home and different conditions for homemaking.

-Ally yourself with 3-7 people who are interested in exploring home as ar arena to create comfort, belonging and justice:
+Ally yourself with 3-7 people who are interested in exploring home as an arena to create comfort, belonging and justice: